wooksjs/wooksjs/docs/guide/http/body.md

 # Body Parser

-Request body is delivered as a `Buffer` no matter what was the content-type.
-Plain text, JSON, images — everything is `Buffer`.
+The body parser in WooksJS allows you to parse the request body based on its `Content-Type`.

-Package `@wooksjs/http-body` provides composables that can parse body according to its `Content-Type`.
+Whether it's plain text, JSON, images, or other types of data, the body parser handles the parsing process for you.
-The parsed body then cached in Wooks Context to ensure that parsing happens only once, even if you call `parseBody` function several times in different places of your code.
+The parsed body is then cached in the Wooks Context, ensuring that the parsing happens only once, even if you call the `parseBody` function multiple times in different parts of your code.

 Supported content types: